 4. Chase Homebuyer Grant

 If you’re purchasing a home in what the government defines as a “low to moderate income census tract,” you could be eligible for up to $2,500 of grant money from Chase bank.
-These funds are primarily applied to the closing costs (but can also go toward your down payment, depending on how the costs shake out), and can be considered taxable income.
+The bank also offers homebuyer grants of up to $5,000 to borrowers in thousands of majority Black neighborhoods across the U.S. These funds are primarily applied to the closing costs (but can also go toward your down payment, depending on how the costs shake out).
 Your loan officer can help you determine whether your location and situation qualify.

 Read Bankrate’s Chase mortgage review.